 Students must first meet with the Dining Services General Manager, Tadd Stone to discuss their needs and determine whether dining service can meet their needs.
 This meeting will be documented and used as a reference tool.

 If, at the conclusion of this meeting, Dining Services determines that the student’s dietary needs cannot be met, then a student may apply for a meal plan exemption.
 This process requires students complete a request form and provide appropriate medical documentation from a licensed health care pracitioner.
 The documentation should be current (within the last year) and on professional letterhead or provided via submission of the USM Functional Limitations Form.
-Forms should be returned by email to firstname.lastname@example.org or by fax (207) 780-4403.
+Forms should be returned by email or by fax at (207) 780-4403.

 An exemption request will be reviewed by the Dining Services Manager, the Director of Campus Life, and the Disability Services Center Director.
 The student will be notified in writing of the outcome and, if applicable, provided instructions for how a student’s account will be credited.
 Please note that if an exemption is approved, it will not be automatically renewed each academic year.
 Students must reapply each year.
 Students who feel that they been unfairly denied a reasonable accommodation should contact Sarah Harebo, the Director of the Office of Equal Opportunity, at 207-581-1221.